tjnh05/ner/README.md

 optional arguments:
-  -h, --help           show this help message and exit --endpoint ENDPOINT  Endpoint of Ner service, if not specified, environment **NER_ENDPOINT** is used.
+  -h, --help           show this help message and exit --endpoint ENDPOINT  Endpoint of Ner service, if not specified, environment 'NER_ENDPOINT' is used.
   --sentence SENTENCE  Sentence to process
   --path PATH          Path file to process
 ```